 1.4 Fiscal Year.
 The fiscal year shall, unless otherwise decided by the directors, end on the 30th day of June in each year.

 2.1 Membership.
 Membership shall be open to current, aspiring, and retired public and private school technology administrators in Massachusetts.

 2.2 Annual Dues.
 The founding board initially and the directors thereafter shall establish the dues requirement necessary to become a member of the organization.
 Each year at their annual meeting, the directors shall announce the amount of the annual dues.

 2.3 Duration.
-Membership shall be for a period of one year from date of dues payment.
+Membership shall be for a period of one year, from July 1 to June 30.

 2.4 Types of membership.